VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 ... which probably is not what you want.

-That's it, you can add as many existing or non-existing elements to your markdown file, as long as you leave blank lines above and below them.
+That's it, you can add as many default or non-default elements to your markdown file, as long as you leave blank lines above and below them.

 <br>